 And again, speaking of which… Crowds were out of control at…

 OMG.
 SHOCKING!
 Is this a mistake?
 Surely she placed Sintra under the “didn’t like” category by mistake, right?!
 There’s NO way she didn’t like Sintra… Excuse me, Nina, there must an error here…Please, fix it.

 No, there’s no error here.
-I wasn’t the biggest fan of Sintra.
+I wasn’t the biggest fan after spending a day at Sintra.
 The city’s most popular attraction, the #1 thing to do around Lisbon, the easiest Lisbon tour to take for the day, the fairytale land that everyone talks about and raves about.
 The highlighted attraction of the goddamn country… I wasn’t the biggest fan of.